wafaajaunnoo/AntsInMyCode/results.md

 * the random selection of initial cities for each ant
 * the random tie-breaking in the selection of the next city based on probabilities

-# Test 1: Change the number of ants to 20
+# Test 1: Decrease the number of ants
+--- num_ants = 20
 Runtime: 17 seconds

 -- the runtime is a bit weird.